 “Think about the implications of that in the context of the incredibly challenging work that we’re doing right now,” said Dr. Greenawald.
 There is a growing “need more than ever to be helping to try to fill each other up as we have a lot of things that are withdrawing from us emotionally at this point in time.”

-Physicians need to take time for self-care, stress reduction and relaxation because many “people are working harder than they have in a long time,” said Dr. Greenawald.
+“People are working harder than they have in a long time,” said Dr. Greenawald.
 “We were working hard at baseline, but the hours that many people are putting in would be unthinkable one year ago.

-“The need for some kind of reduction in stress becomes even more” important, he added.
+“The need for some kind of reduction in stress becomes even more important,” he added.
 But the good news is that “we’ve got some secret weapons and those secret weapons are our relationships with each other and those relationships, in many ways, are untapped right now.”